Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 Stain Removal Products

-If you’ve exhausted all of the above methods to no avail but are not ready to admit defeat yet, your best bet is to seek advice from a laundry or dry-cleaning expert on an effective stain removal product for the garment in question.
+If you’ve exhausted all of the above methods to remove blueberry stains out of clothes to no avail but are not ready to admit defeat yet, your best bet is to seek advice from a laundry or dry-cleaning expert on an effective stain-removal product for the garment in question.

-Always follow the instructions on the packaging of the product for safe and effective results.
+Always follow the product’s packaging instructions for safe and effective results.

 Denatured Alcohol

-This method should really be a last resort as it does come with a few risks; in particular, damage to the article of clothing, as well as causing colour/dye bleeding.
+This method to remove blueberry stains out of clothes should be a last resort as it comes with a few risks.
+In particular, damage to the article of clothing, as well as causing color/dye bleeding.

-So approach with caution, and only if the other methods you’ve tried haven’t worked.
+So approach cautiously, and only if the other methods you’ve tried haven’t worked.
 Here’s what to do:

 - Don’t let the alcohol stay on your clothes for too long – just long enough for it to saturate and absorb the alcohol.

-- Rinse and wash the garment as usual on a medium temperature.
+- Rinse and wash the garment as usual at a medium temperature.

 Conclusion

-So, there you have it – ten proven techniques for effectively removing blueberry stains from clothing.
+So, there you have it – ten proven techniques for effectively removing blueberry stains out of clothes.

-Blueberries are notorious for staining due to a colour compound found within the fruit called anthocyanin, as well as their sugar and citric acid content.
-This leaves a dark bluey-purple stain on clothing when spilled.
+Blueberries are notorious for staining due to a color compound found within the fruit called anthocyanin and their sugar and citric acid content.
+These leave a dark bluey-purple stain on clothing when spilled.

-For the most effective results, blueberry stains are best approached immediately.
-The longer the stain is left within the fibers of the fabric, the harder it will be to remove.
+For the most best results, blueberry stains are best approached immediately.
+The longer the stain is left within the fabric‘s fibers, the harder it will be to remove.

-All toxic chemicals, such as bleach, glycerine, and alcohol should be handled with care and kept out of the reach of children and pets.
-PPE is often recommended to prevent burns to skin or irritation.
+All toxic chemicals, such as bleach, glycerine, and alcohol, should be handled carefully and kept out of the reach of children and pets.
+PPE is often recommended to prevent burns to the skin or irritation.

 These methods should not be applied to fabric that is dry-clean only.

-If you’ve exhausted any and all of the above methods and you’re still seeing some staining from the blueberry, seek professional advice from a laundry expert or dry-cleaner.
+If you’ve exhausted all the above methods and still see some staining from the blueberry, seek advice from a professional cleaner such as a laundry expert or dry cleaner.